 If the nail is severely damaged, it may need to be removed.

-Animal bites not only can cause tissue damage but
+Animal bites can cause tissue damage and

 also can lead to serious infections if not treated properly.